SurajSSingh/Collabuilder/docs/final.md

 </p>

 Another key qualitative metric is to evaluate whether the agent behaves "reasonably" to a human observer.
 On this metric, the agent scores very highly on the first lesson, and moderately on the second.
 When given randomly scattered blocks on the ground to place, the agent effectively navigates to positions where blocks are needed and places them, and even explores the world effectively when there are no incomplete blocks in its field of view.
 On the two-layer blueprints, the agent tends to build walls by constructing stairs to begin the wall, then walking along the top of the wall and constructing the next step as it goes.
 In this respect, the agent behaves highly reasonably.
 However, the agent tends to get “confused” by the interior walls, eventually attempting to place a block that has already been placed, or turning around indefinitely.
 In this respect, the agent fails to behave reasonably.
 However, given the current level of training, we consider this behavior to be acceptable.

-## Remove this section but make sure nothing important isnt moved to another section

-As made evident by our team name “Collabuilder”, we would love to be able to introduce multiple agents into the environment and have them work together in order to build the structures.
-Our simulator would be all the more crucial in this setup, and it would be difficult to find the correct way to train agents simultaneously.
-Given time, this would be our final addition to the project.

 ## Resources Used: